Definition of Paronomasia

 - Recursive – In these, the second part of a pun depends upon the meaning of the first.

-Examples of Paronomasia from Literature
+Examples of Paronomasia in Literature

 Paronomasia underscores the expertise of writers and their characters.
 From Jesus Christ to Shakespeare, examples of paronomasia have been crafted to create rhetorical effect.

-(Richard III by William Shakespeare)
+Example #1: Richard III (By William Shakespeare)

 “When Thou hast done, Thou hast not done for I have more.